PublioElio/Java-Programming-DAM/README.md

 ### Unit 6: Strings
 In this unit we work with the primitive type `char`, using methods and functionalities.
 Additionally, we use the `String` class, performing __advanced operations with text__.
 We will work the __Java API__ to implement applications with text.

+### Unit 7: Classes
+This topic introduces the basic concepts of __Object Oriented Programming (OOP)__.
+We write programs that make use of OOP to solve problems, making it easier for you as a programmer.
+We will decide if the __attributes__ will be visible or not, for external and neighboring classes.